10 Best HVAC

 • Heat pump: Heat pumps move warm and cool air between your house and the outdoors.
 They don't make their own heating and cooling, so they work more effectively in more temperate climates and may not be as effective during Clarkston's hot summers.

 • Packaged heating and air: Packaged HVAC systems are a great choice for smaller homes.
-They have a single cooling and heating unit, typically in an attic or basement.
-This unit is often space-saving, cost-effective, and easy to maintain.
+They have a single heating and cooling unit, typically in a basement or attic.
+This unit is often compact, energy-efficient, and easy to maintain.

-HVAC maintenance costs vary based on the specific services required.
-HVAC systems can be complicated and potentially require a number of services.
-Costs for typical jobs are as follows:
+HVAC costs differ based on the services needed.
+HVAC systems are complex and may need several types of maintenance.
+Prices for common jobs are as follows:

 HVAC Unit TypeCost